b-cubed-eu/invasimapr/README.md

   [$\lambda_{is}$](#def-lambda) identify traits most positively or negatively associated with invasion success.
 - **Categorical traits** — mean [$\lambda_{is}$](#def-lambda) per trait
-  level identifies functional syndromes linked to high or low establishment.
+  level identifies functional profiles linked to high or low establishment.

 This supports hypothesis generation about **mechanistic drivers** of